Division of Coal Mine Workers' Compensation (DCMWC)

 If you represent an insurer, get instructions on reporting an insured company’s policy to DCMWC.

-Claims are serviced at one of nine District Offices.
-To see where a claim may be located, or if you wish to contact any of our District Offices for any reason, click on the link DCMWC Contacts on the right side of this page.
+Claims are serviced at one of eight District Offices.
+To see where a claim may be located, or if you wish to contact any of our District Offices for any reason, click on the link DCMWC Contacts.
 If you wish to send an e-mail comment or question, send it to DCMWC-Public@dol.gov.